Journalist to construction boss, 1890s: "Is an Italian a white man?"

-In 2002, NYC DJ Chuck Nice, who is African American, said: "Italians are niggaz with short memories" (Guglielmo & Salerno 1).
+In 2002, NYC DJ Chuck Nice, a black man, said: "Italians are niggaz with short memories" (Guglielmo & Salerno 1).
 The Italian American claim of "whiteness" has been a contentious issue in the United States, going far back before DJ Nice's comment.
 It began back in Europe with sayings like, "Europe ends at Naples.
 Calabria, Sicily, and all the rest belong to Africa."

-Southern Italians have consistently been discriminated against in the US and in their native country.
+Southern Italians, historically, were discriminated against in the US and in their native country.
 In Guglielmo & Salerno's book, Are Italians White?, they explain this phenomenon:

 To justify such beliefs, they relied on the 'evidence' provided by Italy's leading positivist anthropologists, who argued that the darker "Mediterranean' southerners were racially distinct from the lighter 'Aryan' northerners because they possessed 'inferior African blood' and demonstrated 'a moral and social structure reminiscent of primitive and even quasibarbarian times, a civilization quite inferior.